thor314/obsidian-setup/Getting Started with Obsidian.md

     - [Template](https://github.com/chhoumann/quickadd/blob/master/docs/Choices/TemplateChoice.md) - Create files from templates.
 Capture also allows you to create files from templates, but Template allows you to choose where the file will be created from a dynamic list of directories, which is often a very useful feature.
 This vault includes an example of using a QA template to create a new reference note in `note/reference` .
     - [Macro](https://github.com/chhoumann/quickadd/blob/master/docs/Choices/MacroChoice.md) - Combine calling other commands.
 Very useful for simultaneously adding content in multiple locations.
 I've set up a demo macro for creating a note on a web page, and adding a link to the new note into a web-page reference note.
 Macros can also call custom JS scripts, if you feel comfortable with that.
 Also see the [Database Folder](obsidian://show-plugin?id=dbfolder) plugin for building a Notion-style database of similar notes in a directory.
     - [Multi-choice](https://github.com/chhoumann/quickadd/blob/master/docs/Choices/MultiChoice.md) - if you write many QA's, but don't want to bind them each to a key, but instead choose from a dropdown menu of QA's, multichoice allows you to organize them into a list.
-- [Templater](obsidian://show-plugin?id=templater-obsidian) - More powerful tools for templating files and creating files from templates than the default Template plugin offers.
-If you're comfortable writing JS scripts, you may embed [your own scripts](https://silentvoid13.github.io/Templater/user-functions/script-user-functions.html) within templates.
-[Docs](https://silentvoid13.github.io/Templater/).
-The tool has an active [discussion forum](https://github.com/SilentVoid13/Templater/discussions).
-See the templates directory for some templater examples.[^5]
-- [Vimrc Support](obsidian://show-plugin?id=obsidian-vimrc-support) - If you use Vim mode, you probably want this.
-See the `.obsidian.vimrc` file for a sample setup, and the [home page](https://github.com/esm7/obsidian-vimrc-support) for info.
-You'll probably want to enable yank-to-system-clipboard and a couple other things.
-If you use vim in Obsidian, you can't actually copy text without unbinding Ctrl-C, or using vim yank-to-system-keyboard.

-### Knowledge Basing Plugins
+### Graph Tools
 There are many community plugins that you might be interested in for your knowledge base workflow.
-I wouldn't recommend trying to learn to use them all at once.
-Start with Breadcrumbs and Completr; most of the others are only useful once you actually have a graph.

-#### Graph Tools
-- [Breadcrumbs](obsidian://show-plugin?id=breadcrumbs) - Set up structured relationships (parent, child, sibling) between notes.
-[Docs](https://breadcrumbs-wiki.onrender.com/docs/Home).
-Your graph links are unstructured, but you can use this plugin to add some structure back in.
-Provides its own tabular view of relationships, also integrates with Juggl for a graph view.
-Usage is simple: label relations between nodes in the YAML metadata.
-Comes with many hotkeys, good to bind with a leader key.
-Breadcrumbs is a bit buggy at the moment, see [[Breadcrumbs, Juggl, and ExcaliBrain notes]] for more.
+I find most of them more effort than they're worth, but I've included the ones that were at least fun to play with.
+The only two I very much recommend are `Find unlinked files` and `Graph Analysis`.

 - [Find unlinked files](obsidian://show-plugin?id=find-unlinked-files) - Utility to find unlinked files.
 Particularly useful if your graph is large.
 - [Graph Analysis](obsidian://show-plugin?id=graph-analysis) - Get statistics about the closeness of any two notes, and some other neat graph math.
-I'm still learning to use this, Journey is simpler.
+- [Breadcrumbs](obsidian://show-plugin?id=breadcrumbs) - Intended to allow you to set up structured relationships (parent, child, sibling) between notes, but the data isn't easily used or displayed.
 - [Hover Editor](obsidian://show-plugin?id=obsidian-hover-editor) - Open pages and images in an enhanced Page Preview view pop-up.
 Also functions as a sort of second overlay of tabs.
 A key feature is the Juggl integration, for hover-over views of notes in the Juggl alternate graph.
-Good candidate for leader keys. [[README]]
 - [Journey](obsidian://show-plugin?id=obsidian-journey-plugin) - Tools for finding paths between two notes in your knowledge base.
 Makes an unfortunate interface choice, the plugin should include a function, but only has a clicky button in the left bar.
 - [Juggl](obsidian://show-plugin?id=juggl) - An alternative to the Obsidian native graph view, integrating with Breadcrumbs for a structured view of note-relationships, and Hover for hover-over previews of nodes in the graph.
 Doesn't do well with vaults with more than 250 notes (which isn't many).
 [Docs](https://juggl.io/Juggl).
 I'm currently trying this out.
 An alternative to Juggl is ExcaliBrain.
 - [ExcaliBrain](obsidian://show-plugin?id=excalibrain) - An alternative to Breadcrumbs and Juggl for structured graph content, with a different UI.
-I'm currently trying this out, weighing it against Juggl.
 Requires DataView and Excalidraw to be installed as well.
 - [Zootelkeeper](obsidian://show-plugin?id=zoottelkeeper-obsidian-plugin) - Generates a reference index note for notes in specified directories.
 A lightweight option for creating linked hub notes to represent your directory structure in the graph.
 Especially useful for areas of your vault that make extensive use of directory structure, though I would recommend trying to get the most out of tags before trying this; I haven't been able to make good use of this plugin.

-#### Specifically if you work with LaTeX
+### Specifically if you work with LaTeX
 - [Completr](obsidian://show-plugin?id=obsidian-completr) (repeated from general medium setup) - YAML frontmatter and LaTeX completions.
 I disable natural language completions, as I find it more often annoying than helpful.
 - [Quick Latex for Obsidian](obsidian://show-plugin?id=quick-latex) - Some nice quality of life automation for writing Latex.
 Most involve pressing space after some short command to expand to a longer unwieldy command.
 Some highlighted features:
     - auto-fraction: type `a/b<space>` instead of frac{a}{b} $\frac{a}{b}$